fluxo-js/fluxo-react-connect-stores/README.md

 React.render(<MyComponentConnected/>, document.getElementById("app"));
 ```
 ###View layer update
 Whenever your Fluxo stores change the view layer will be updated with the new stores state.
-The `FluxoReactConnectoStores` is smart enough to only call `setState` once per tick, in other words, **no matter who many times you change your store on the tick, only one `setState` will be invoked on view layer** with the resulting stores state.
+The `FluxoReactConnectStores` is smart enough to only call `setState` once per tick, in other words, **no matter who many times you change your store on the tick, only one `setState` will be invoked on view layer** with the resulting stores state.

 -----------------------------------------